AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression.md

 >[!NOTE]
 >
 >The [!DNL Acxiom Prospect-Suppression] destination is in beta.
 This destination connector and documentation page are created and maintained by the Acxiom team.
-For any inquiries or update requests, please contact them directly at support@YourDestination.com.
+For any inquiries or update requests, please contact them directly at [11:38 AM] Narisety, K. Deepak (Acxiom) acxiom-adobe-help@acxiom.com.

 ## Overview {#overview}